fsharp/fsharp/README.md

 source https://ci.appveyor.com/nuget/fsgit-fsharp
 ```

-Add the dependency on `FSharp.Core` and run `paket install`.
+Add the dependency on `FSharp.Core` and run `paket update`.
 See the AppVeyor [build history](https://ci.appveyor.com/project/fsgit/fsharp/history) for a list of available versions.
 Here are some options for specifying the dependency:

 ```
 nuget FSharp.Core